alexsavio/hansel/README.rst

 We are using `py.test <http://pytest.org/>`__ to help us with the testing.

-If you don't have pytest installed you can run the tests using:

-    ./runtests.py

 Otherwise you can run the tests executing:

     python setup.py test